Vaal Reefs mining disaster: Investigation

 The accident investigation was one of the first since South Africa's first democratic election in 1994, and unlike earlier accidents, mineworkers were represented from the start via the National Union of Mineworkers (NUM).
 The investigation was headed by a judge and received extensive testimony.

 The investigation blamed the accident on several failures of safety systems that should have prevented the locomotive from running away and from falling into the shaft.
 It found that the locomotive was parked in a prohibited area and that an electrical circuit had been bridged out, bypassing the safety mechanism.
 The report found that the mine had not implemented urgent safety measures recommended after a similar but non-fatal incident three years before.
 It also found that the elevator fell after its detaching hook opened due to the impact of the locomotive.
 Had the hook not opened, the cables had enough elasticity to absorb the impact of the locomotive without breaking, and many of those in the elevator may have survived.

 The report recommended that the Vaal Reefs Exploration and Mining Company (a subsidiary of Anglo American), should be prosecuted for culpable homicide.

 Consequences

-The disaster came shortly before the conclusion of the Leon Commission, a major judicial inquiry into health and safety on South Africa's mines.
+The disaster came shortly before the conclusion of the Leon Commission, a major judicial inquiry into health and safety at South Africa's mines.
 The Vaal Reefs disaster and the publication of the Leon Commission report brought major changes to the mining industry, including the implementation of a new Mine Health and Safety Act.
 In addition, the mine shareholders provided compensation to dead workers' dependents.
 In this case, 431 dependents became beneficiaries of the Vaal Reefs Disaster Trust.
 They lived or live across South Africa (114), Lesotho (219), Mozambique (54), Botswana (31) and Eswatini (13).